Esri/calcite-ui-icons/README.md

 ## Description

-Icons are mostly an outlined style, but include some with a filled style.
+Icons use an outlined style.
+Some icons include an additional filled version.

 Every concept has 3 sizes: